Temenos (OTCMKTS:TMNSF) Hits New 52-Week Low at $69.11

-Temenos AG (OTCMKTS:TMNSF – Get Rating)’s stock price hit a new 52-week low on Wednesday .
-The company traded as low as $69.11 and last traded at $69.11, with a volume of 530 shares changing hands.
-The stock had previously closed at $72.12.
+Temenos AG (OTCMKTS:TMNSF – Get Rating) shares reached a new 52-week low on Tuesday .
+The stock traded as low as $69.11 and last traded at $69.11, with a volume of 0 shares traded.
+The stock had previously closed at $69.11.

-Separately, Credit Suisse Group started coverage on Temenos in a research note on Friday, July 8th.
-They issued a “sell” rating and a $89.00 target price for the company.
+Separately, Credit Suisse Group initiated coverage on shares of Temenos in a report on Friday, July 8th.
+They issued a “sell” rating and a $89.00 price target for the company.

 Temenos Price Performance